DMOJ/docs/docs/site/installation.md

 (dmojsite) $ python3 manage.py loaddata demo
 ```

+!>  Keep in mind that the `demo` fixture creates a superuser account with a username and password of `admin`.
+If your
+    site is exposed to others, you should change the user's password or remove the user entirely.

 You should create an admin account with which to log in initially.

 ```shell-session